talk2rajeev/rt-autocomplete/README.md

 # rt-autocomplete
 react autocomplete component, react dropdown component.
-It is based in React, TypeScript.
+It is built using React and TypeScript.

 # How to use ?
 please follow the doc.